 MENTOR/PROTÉGÉ PROGRAM.
 We designed the FAA Mentor-Protégé Program to encourage large, established firms to assist smaller ones on an FAA contract.
 Small Businesses, Small Socially and Economically Disadvantaged Businesses, Historically Black Colleges and Universities, Minority Institutions, Service-Disabled Veteran-Owned Small Businesses and Women-Owned Small Businesses are eligible.
 Our aim is to foster long-term business relationships between large and small firms, and to increase the overall number of firms capable of doing business with us.
 You can get complete information on this program from our Small Business Office, online at: Mentor Protégé Program Guide

 ELECTRONIC FAA AND SIMPLIFIED TASKS (eFAST).
 The FAA entered into master ordering agreements (MOA) with multiple small businesses, including women-owned, 8(a)-certified, service-disabled veteran-owned, and socially and economically disadvantaged businesses, to provide comprehensive management, engineering and technical support services.
+To access the FAA eFAST MOA Holders List please click here.
 The eFAST program is a multi-year MOA program and a preferred contracting vehicle for fulfilling our small business goals.

 RECEIVE A RESEARCH GRANT.
 The FAA Technical Center in Atlantic ity, New Jersey operates our research grants program.
 Grants are generally awarded for research, and unlike contracts, which require the delivery of a specific product, have flexibility to allow the recipient freedom to explore research concepts that provide the most innovative results.
 More on the FAA Aviation Research and Development Grants Program.